kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 * Check if our new [link is inside `MiniMongo`](https://i.imgur.com/iTlgxOi.png)
 * Check the Mongo shell if our new link [is inside MongoDB's server](https://i.imgur.com/QTPTAfQ.png) `links` Collection
-* Make sure you see the logged in user's 'userId' value for the Document
+* Make sure you see the logged in user's `userId` value for the Document
 * All should be good to move on to the next step

-* Now we have secured our insertion process for the `links` collection
+* Now we have secured our insertion process for the `Links` collection
 * You have to provide a **url**
-* You can't add any extra fields but only the once we specify in our Meteor Method
+* You can't add any extra fields (_only the once we specify in our **Meteor Method**_)

 ## DDP
-DDP looks like it is doing a lot stuff but frankly it is a bit intimidating and overwhelming.
-We can simplify to make the data easier to digest
+* DDP looks like it is doing a lot stuff but frankly it is a bit intimidating and overwhelming
+* We can simplify to make the data easier to digest

 1. Click the DDP tab of the Meteor Dev Tool
 2. Click the clear button
 3. Uncheck `Subscriptions` and uncheck `Collections`
-4. We just will have `Methods` checked
+4. Now we only have `Methods` checked

 ![just Methods checked](https://i.imgur.com/kwG6HDE.png)